jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2020/RecordedFuture-SANS-Cyber-Threat-Intelligence-Survey-2020.md

 Intelligence is also disseminated to tools used for alerting.
 Most organizations rely on a threat intelligence platform for this purpose.
 Respondents report a similar number of organizations using open source, vendor-created or homegrown threat intelligence platforms to disseminate intelligence to other security systems.
 While the percentage of respondents using vendor platforms has been consistent in the past two years, the use of open source and homegrown systems has increased.

-*Figure 10.
-Methods of Disseminating CTI Information*
+**Figure 10.
+Methods of Disseminating CTI Information**

-**Image Description:** Figure 10 is a horizontal bar chart titled "How is CTI information utilized or disseminated by your organization?
-Select all that apply."
-The chart displays the percentage of respondents selecting each category.
-The categories and their percentages are as follows: "Email or documents such as spreadsheets or PowerPoint" (66.3%), "Briefings" (53.0%), "Vendor-created threat intelligence platform" (
+*   A horizontal bar chart showing the methods of